X

 Download How to Start a Garden on a Budget

 It might feel like you need “all the things” to start a garden.
 That’s not true.
-Start small and start where you are. ⁣My first garden was a 4’x4′ raised bed made from pine boards that Home Depot cut for me.
+My first garden was a 4’x4′ raised bed made from pine boards that Home Depot cut for me.
 That bed lasted over ten years and grew a huge amount of food.

 Starting a garden on a budget does not have to be daunting.
 Good advice to follow is, “Start where you are.
 Use what you have.
 Do what you can.”
 Here are ten simple ways to start your garden without breaking the bank: